Quick Links

 Global Accessibility Awareness Day (GAAD)

-May 18th is marked as Global Accessibility Awareness Day (GAAD) this year.
+May 16th is marked as Global Accessibility Awareness Day (GAAD) this year.
 Every year it is observed on the Third Thursday of May.
 Global Accessibility Awareness Day (GAAD) is an awareness Day focusing on Digital Access and Inclusion for the more than 1 billion people alive today who live with disabilities or impairments .
 GAAD was launched in 2012.
 It was inspired by a blog post by web developer Joe Devon who worked with Jennison Asuncion, an accessibility professional from Toronto , to co-found GAAD.
-This year it will be the 12th year of celebrating GAAD.
+This year it will be the 13th year of celebrating GAAD.

 Why do we need to have GAAD?

-The GAAD Foundation was set up in 2021to mark GAAD's 10th anniversary.
+The GAAD Foundation was set up in 2021 to mark GAAD's 10th anniversary.
 The purpose of GAAD Foundation is to initiate a conversation about what is meant by digital access and how to include more than one billion people with disabilities.
 Its mission is to ensure the technology and product development has Accessibility as its core requirement.
 Which in simple language means that the person with disability should have the same experience or opportunity to navigate the web space as successfully as the person without the disability.
 But in the current scenario, it is seen that the disabled community is underserved by today's digital products.

 How does Inaccessibility affect people with disabilities?